cormackikkert/CEBARBoxCPP/README.md

 ## Versions
 I will be working on CEGARBoxCPP continuously throughout the year, so the master branch will change.
 Because of this I will create branches for each version of the tool.
 For the submission to TABLEAUX2023, check the TABLEAUX2023 branch.
+For the submission to CSL2024, check the CSL2024 branch.

 ## Authorship
 Robert McArthur and Cormac Kikkert, for contact email cormac.kikkert@anu.edu.au